Attention Mechanism based Cognition-level Scene Understanding: Proposed Framework

-\textbf{Guided Attention.} In comparison to self attention, guided attention focuses on inter-sentence-wise attention and can be regarded as guided attention learning weighted information among different sentences.
-When taking two different sentences representations $X = [x_1,x_2,...,x_m]$ and $Y = [y_1,y_2,...,y_m]$ as the inputs, $X$ is the query $Q$ while key $K$ and Value $V$ are $Y$, guiding the attention learning for $X$.
-Specifically, the multi-head layer in a guided attention unit attends the pairwise relationship between the two paired input sequences $<x_i, y_j>$ and outputs the attended representations.
-A feed-forward layer is then applied to transform the attended representations.
-The co-attention network finally outputs $Z_q$ and $Z_r$, which are attention information over both images and texts.
+\textbf{Co-Attention.} In comparison to self-attention, co-attention focuses on inter-sentence-wise attention and can be regarded as learning weighted information across different sentences.
+When taking two different sentence representations, $X = [x_1,x_2,...,x_m]$ and $Y = [y_1,y_2,...,y_m]$, as the inputs, $X$ is the query $Q$ while key $K$ and value $V$ are $Y$, guiding the attention learning process for $X$.
+Specifically, the~multi-head layer in a co-attention unit attends the pairwise relationship between the two paired input sequences $<x_i, y_j>$ and outputs the attended representations.
+A~feed-forward layer is then applied to transform the attended representations.
+The~co-attention network finally outputs $e_{qo}$ and $e_{ro}$, which are attention information over images and~texts.

-\textbf{Memory cell.} Although the commonsense encoder layer improves long-horizon sequence modeling by attention mechanism, it would potentially have difficulties handling continuous inference which requires a knowledge base.
-Knowledge base, however, is a crucial requirement for cognition-level inference.
-Even human beings, we do inferences based on previous knowledge.
+\textbf{Memory cell.} Although the commonsense encoder layer improves long-horizon sequence modeling with the attention mechanism, it could have difficulties handling continuous inference, which requires a knowledge base.
+A~knowledge base, however, is a crucial requirement for cognition-level inference.
+After~all, even human beings rely on previous knowledge for~inference.

 Therefore, we introduce a simple external memory cell to handle this dilemma.
-A memory cell is read-writable and learnable.
-We define the memory cell as $M$, where $M(i)$ has the same size as $Z_q$ or $Z_r$.
-At time step $t$, the model firstly read memory from $M$ regarding the past knowledge with the function $f_{read}(M(t-1))$ and then concatenate it with the current embedding $h_t$, which is defined as $f_{write}(M(t))$ This allows the model to condition current embeddings on the previous embeddings for a consistent inference.
-Formally, put:
+A~memory cell is {readable}--writable and learnable.
+We define the memory cell as $M$, where $M(i)$ has the same size as $e_{qo}$ or $e_{ro}$.
+At~time step $t$, the~model first reads memory from $M$ regarding past knowledge with the function $f_{read}(M(t-1))$ and then concatenates it with the current embedding $h_t$, which is defined as $f_{write}(M(t))$.
+This allows the model to condition current embeddings on previous embeddings for a consistent inference.
+This can be described formally by the following equations: